theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 > [!NOTE]
 > Scratch 3DS is also on Universal Updater, so you can just download it there and keep it updated that way!

-Then it should be as simple as opening the homebrew launcher on your 3DS and running the app.
+Then it should be as simple as opening the homebrew launcher on your 3DS and running the app!

 ### Get up and running for Wii U
 Download the .zip file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-wiiu/main/Scratch%20Wii%20U%20Nightly.zip).

 Unzip the file in your `sdcard:/wiiu/apps/` folder.

-Place the scratch project you want in `sdcard:/wiiu/scratch-wiiu/`
+Place the scratch projects you want in `sdcard:/wiiu/scratch-wiiu/`
-- The Scratch project MUST be named `project.sb3`, all lowercase.

 Then it should be as simple as opening the app on your Wii U!